top of page

 How much do graduate visas cost and who pays for them?

 When you apply for a graduate visa you'll need to pay a £822 application fee plus a healthcare surcharge, which is usually £1,035 for each year you’ll be in the UK.
 These prices are correct as at 20 February 2025.
-The graduate visa is paid for by the individual, not the employer.

 What happens when my graduate visa expires?